UWPRG/CP2K/compile_cp2k.md

 Go to cp2k/makefiles and compile CP2K:

 `cd cp2k/makefiles`
-`make -j 28 ARCH=Linux-x86-64-intel-host VERSION=psmp`
+`make -j 28 ARCH=Linux-x86-64-intel VERSION=psmp`

-If everything went ok, the executables are in the `cp2k/exe/Linux-x86-64-intel-host` directory.
+If everything went ok, the executables are in the `cp2k/exe/Linux-x86-64-intel` directory.

 6) Testing

+Update June/2018: if you compile CP2K with my Elpa, before running the tests, you have to set this:
+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/gscratch/pfaendtner/codes/cp2k/lib/elpa-2016.05.004/build/lib`

 Run
 `make -j 2 ARCH=Linux-x86-64-intel-host VERSION=psmp test`
 more information on the website.

-You can test Plumed and CP2K with the files in

-`cp2k/tests/Fist/regtest-plumed2`

-for example

-`cp2k.psmp -o water.out water.inp`